spearwolf/eventize/README.md

 })
 ```

-As a last option it is also possible to pass the listener method as _name_ or _function_ to be called in addition to the listener object.
+As a last option, it is also possible to pass the listener method as a _name_ or _function_ to be called in addition to the listener object.

 ###### Named listener object method